An alternative route to Gillette Stadium for Patriots fans

 Train service begins in Providence (no longer T.F.
 Green Airport in Warwick), with stops in South Attleboro, Attleboro, Mansfield, before arriving at Gillette in Foxboro.

-Total travel time from Providence, only 65-minutes, at a cost of $20 per person round trip.
+Total travel time from Providence is approximately 65-minutes and costs $20 per person round trip.

-One fan we spoke to, Dylan Smith of Warwick, said being able to attend Sunday’s game and watch the banner drop is a “bucket list” item.
+One fan, Dylan Smith of Warwick, said being able to attend Sunday’s game and watch the banner drop is a “bucket list” item.

-Fans of the train spoke with Eyewitness News about the elimination of the Warwick stop, many are disappointed.
+Fans of the train spoke with Eyewitness News about the elimination of the Warwick stop and many are disappointed.

 Pete Sheridan of Warwick is one of those riders.

-“I just feel that the people from the southern part of the state should have the opportunity to go there,” said Sheridan.
+“I just feel that the people from the southern part of the state should have the opportunity to go there,” Sheridan said.
 “It’s right on Jefferson Blvd. it’s easy to access.”

 WE HAVE MORE INFORMATION ON THE TRAIN TO FOXBORO »